MartinThoma/MartinThoma.github.io/content/2019-11-23-cost-of-living.md

 ### Spices

-I also count mixes like "Knorr fix" in here.
+I also count mixes like "Knorr fix" / "Maggi" in here.

 <table class="table">
     <thead>